AdhyaksaWP/AdhyaksaWP/README.md

 ## Hi there, I'm Adhy 👋

-I like to code :)
+I like to code :).
-Interested in building AI systems, but also still keen on backend development in general
+Interested in building AI systems, but also still keen on backend development in general.

 Usual stuff i work with: